Recovery is just a phone call away.

 However, both sex addiction and drug addiction affect the brain’s reward system by releasing dopamine.
 A gush of dopamine in the reward circuit urges individuals to engage in these destructive habits to constantly feel pleasure, as described by the National Institute of Drug Abuse.

 The difference between sex addiction and anxiety disorders is that sex addiction or hypersexuality is uncontrollable sexual thoughts and activities.
-In contrast, anxiety disorders, e.g., panic disorder or phobias, are feelings of nervousness or anxiousness with excessive fear or anxiety, according to the American Psychiatry Association.
+In contrast, anxiety disorders, e.g., panic disorder or phobias, are feelings of nervousness or anxiousness with excessive fear or anxiety.

 The difference between sex addiction and porn addiction is that sex addiction is the urge and desire to engage in sexual activity with a partner, contrary to porn addiction, which is the obsession with watching sexual content.
 Thus, sex addiction is a compulsive active use of sexual behavior, whereas porn addiction is an act of viewing sexual acts.